 Golden RetrieverGolden retrievers are smart, loyal dogs that are ideal family companions.
 With their gentle nature, shining coats, and charming smiles, they are considered one of the most popular breeds in America.
 Learn more about living with these people-pleasing pups.

 VizslaSmart, active, and super loyal, Vizslas are a friendly breed that enjoys burning their energy outdoors, whether hunting or jogging with their owner.
 Learn more about living with the people-oriented Vizsla.

 Russell TerrierRussell terriers are incredibly intelligent, endlessly sociable, and unquestioningly adorable.
 Learn about their temperament, level of care, and more to decide whether this breed is right for your family.

 Labrador Retriever (Lab)Labrador retrievers, or Labs as many know them, are an ideal combination of friendly and active, making them one of the most beloved family pets.
 Read on for more information about this most popular dog breed.

-English Springer SpanielRugged, intelligent, and bred specifically to work closely with humans, English springer spaniels are people-pleasing family dogs who can get along with a variety of other animals and in myriad living situations.
+English Springer SpanielRugged, intelligent, and bred specifically to work closely with humans, English springer spaniels are people-pleasing family dogs who can get along with a variety of other animals and in many living situations.